PartlySaneStudios/partly-sane-skies/pages/features/list.md

 ### Mod Checker

-When enabled, Mod Checker automatically will check your mods list for outdated, suspicous, or unknown mods.
+When enabled, Mod Checker automatically will check your mods list for outdated, suspicious, or unknown mods.
 These mods may not be on the list of verified mods.
 If you believe a mod is being falsely flagged, please report it in the PSS discord (``/pssdiscord``)
 ![image](/images/mod_checker.png)

 ### Privacy